- Building Model-Driven Decision Support Systems With Dicodess

 - Sprache: Englisch

-- Lieferstatus: gedruckte Version vergriffen, nur noch als eBook erhältlich
+- Lieferstatus: gedruckte Ausgabe vergriffen, nur noch als eBook erhältlich

 Many decisions in domains such as production, finance, logistics, planning, and economics, can be supported by optimization models.
 However, decision makers are often intimidated by the mathematical formalism of the corresponding model management tools and tend to keep their distance from them.
 Moreover, when these optimization models are encapsulated into user-friendly systems, this often leads to ad hoc software difficult to extend and to maintain.
 Finally, most of the existing applications poorly support the cooperative nature of decisions involving several actors.